They are endopeptidases that digest native collagen in the triple helix region.

 - Isolation of adipocytes, hepatocytes, and cells from lung, epithelium, and adrenal tissue.

-- Isolation of cardiomyocytes and cells of bone, cartilage, muscle, thyroid and endothelium.
+- Isolation of cardiomyocytes and bone, cartilage, muscle, thyroid, and endothelium cells.

 - Isolation of breasts and various other soft tissues.

 - Isolation of human and porcine pancreatic islet cells.

 - Treatment of tissues with crude collagenase, with its mixture of proteolytic activities, provides gentle and selective digestion of the intercellular matrix with minor damage to cells or loss of viability.

 - Collagenase AFA is suitable for applications that need to avoid the introduction of animal-derived pathogens in bioprocessing procedures.